intrinio/javascript-sdk/docs/SecurityApi.md

 var identifier = "AAPL"; // String | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID)

 var opts = {
-  'source': null // String | Return the realtime price from the specified data source };
+  'source': null // String | Return the realtime price from the specified data source.
+If no source is specified, the best source available is used.
+};

 securityAPI.getSecurityRealtimePrice(identifier, opts).then(function(data) {